rdawg-pidinst/schema/schema.rst

 -----

 - A suitable name for the instrument PID system still needs to be found.
-As a place holder, we use PDINST here.
+As a place holder, we use PIDINST here.